Coarse-Grid Selection Using Simulated Annealing: Introduction

-While both methods~\cite{doi:10.1137/100818509, doi:10.1137/120876083} provide practical algorithms to generate coarse grids that satisfy their convergence guarantees, this is a notable omission in the work of MacLachlan et al.~\cite{SPMacLachlan_TAManteuffel_SFMcCormick_2006a} and much of the work on AMGr.
+While the pairwise aggregation methodology~\cite{doi:10.1137/100818509, doi:10.1137/120876083} provides practical algorithms to generate coarse grids that satisfy their convergence guarantees, this is a notable omission in the work of MacLachlan et al.~\cite{SPMacLachlan_TAManteuffel_SFMcCormick_2006a} and much of the work on AMGr.
 MacLachlan and Saad~\cite{maclachlan2007greedy, SMacLachlan_YSaad_2007b} identify that the choice of optimal coarse grids for AMGr can be quantified as the solution of an NP-complete integer linear programming problem.
 They use this formulation to guide construction of a family of greedy coarsening algorithms that aim to maximize the size of the fine-grid set subject to maintaining a fixed level of diagonal dominance in the fine-grid submatrix (and, consequently, the resulting convergence bound on the AMG method).
+While the greedy algorithm was tested on a range of problems in~\cite{maclachlan2007greedy}, these problems were limited primarily to bilinear finite-element discretization on structured grids, with only a few matrices outside this class.
+When we assessed its performance on a broader class of problems, we exposed some simple test cases where it dramatically fails to perform well, such as standard five-point finite difference discretization, motivating further work in this area.
 In this paper, we follow the theory and framework for AMGr~\cite{SPMacLachlan_TAManteuffel_SFMcCormick_2006a, maclachlan2007greedy}, but aim to overcome some limitations of the underlying {greedy} coarsening algorithm.
-In particular, we develop a coarsening algorithm based on simulated annealing to partition the coarse and fine points.
+In particular, we develop a new coarsening algorithm based on simulated annealing to partition the coarse and fine points.
 Numerical results show that this algorithm achieves smaller coarse grids (than the greedy approach) that satisfy the same diagonal-dominance criterion.
 Hence, these grids lead to moderately more efficient (two-level) algorithms, by reducing the size of the coarse-grid problem without changing the convergence bound guaranteed by the theory.
 We emphasize that this work is presented more as a proof-of-concept than as a practical coarsening algorithm, due to the high cost of simulated annealing.
-In related work, we have shown that the ``online'' cost of the approach proposed here can be traded for a significant ``offline'' cost using a reinforcement learning approach~\cite{rlpaper}.
+In related work, we have shown that the ``online'' cost of the approach proposed here can be traded for a significant ``offline'' cost using a reinforcement learning approach~\cite{ATag_etal_2021a}.
 However, a necessary next step in the work proposed here is in investigating more cost-effective alternatives to these methods.